An overview of Mexico

 Meat may be a huge part of the Mexican diet, but that doesn’t mean there aren’t delicious vegan options available around the country.
 Mexico’s tropical climate makes it perfect for growing tons of juicy fruits and a variety of unique vegetables.
 I’ve seen fruits and veggies here that I’ve never seen before in my life, making it an absolute dream for us vegans!

 If you’re going on holiday in the main tourist hubs, you won’t struggle to find delicious plant-based options and even entirely vegan restaurants.
 But it can get a bit trickier when visiting more authentic, local spots as veganism isn’t as common.
-That said, the staples of the Mexican diet are tortillas, beans, rice and avocado – which are already vegan-friendly and readily available everywhere.
+That said, the staples of the Mexican diet are tortillas, beans, rice and avocado – which are already vegan-friendly (always check that nothing has been cooked in lard or animal-based margarine) and readily available everywhere.

 If you’re travelling to Mexico, there are a few things you should know in advance so that you’re prepared to order food, regardless of the area that you’re visiting.

 As a vegan digital nomad living in Mexico, I can give you all the information you need so you can make the most of your time here.